 EnterpriseCustom priceCustom contact/email send count

 Brevo delivers multichannel campaign capabilities at price points accessible to any small business.
-And with intuitive workflow builders and flexible segmentation tools, Brevo makes drip marketing campaigns achievable for growing companies with limited marketing budgets.
+And with intuitive workflow builders and flexible segmentation tools, Brevo makes drip email marketing achievable for growing companies with limited marketing budgets.
+Paid plans start at just $8/month, keeping the barrier to entry low even as your sending volume scales.

 Overall rating: